 The objective of education is to prepare the young to educate themselves throughout their lives. -Robert Maynard Hutchins I love this quotation because it makes visible that the role of any teacher or tutor should be to create independent people who love learning!
 It is not the role of a teacher or tutor to make students believe that they cannot achieve without them.

 We've been told that each student tends to have a dominant learning style.
 In my experience, I would say that the Visual-Dominant Learning Style is most common (#1), then the Auditory Learning Style (#2), and then the Tactile or Kinetic Learning Style (#3).
 Some teachers seem to love talking a lot, so their students may get 90% of more of their information in the Auditory form.
 That is not good for some students.
 Other teachers and professors like to "put it all on the board," and let students do their own note-taking, and draw their own conclusions.
 There are some "teachers" who do not do very much explaining.
 Worst of all, a few teachers--at least-- actually discourage students from asking questions.
 (Amazing, but true, right?)
 Before I paint a picture that is too gloomy, please understand that I believe most teachers do a good job of teaching.
 Some teachers are great at their jobs.
-In typical classrooms, the visual and the auditory go together, so students don't have... read more
+In typical classrooms, the visual and the auditory go together, so... read more

 Parents of students living with learning difficulties qualify for various academic accommodations.
 These include things that classroom teachers can incorporate into daily lesson plans, like extra time to complete homework and ability to take tests in a quiet location, to things that state education laws delegate to specially trained teachers, aides, and nurses, such as care for students with feeding tubes.
 This article summarizes the kinds of learning differences that most tutors can handle and when parents should seek a qualified Special Education tutor.
 What most tutors can handle Many tutors are current or former teachers, college professors, or substitute teachers.
 State teacher licensing laws require teaching candidates to receive Special Education instruction and experience before granted a teaching license.
 They also have practical experience helping students who are living with a variety of learning differences.
 Licensed teachers have experience accommodating... read more